-- 1. Documentation that the identity assertion is either: - a.
-Digitally signed by the verifier; or - b.
-Obtained directly from the trusted entity (e.g. the verifier) using a protocol where the trusted entity authenticates to the relying party using a secure transmission channel (e.g., TLS or SSL) that cryptographically authenticates the verifier and protects the assertion. - 2.
-A statement from the software provider or developer regarding implemented cryptographic standards.
+The identity assertion must be either:

+- Digitally signed by the verifier; or - Obtained directly from the trusted entity (e.g. the verifier) using a protocol where the trusted entity authenticates to the relying party using a secure transmission channel (e.g., TLS or SSL) that cryptographically authenticates the verifier and protects the assertion.

+Documentation of the system as implemented, or a statement from the software provider or developer regarding implemented cryptographic standards.